Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

   As this is a **standalone** _section_ it must be separated by the start point search definitions using the *semicolon* separator.
 It is the same sort definition format as used above.
 Be aware that a global sort definition will discard any other _order-by_ setup provided (*Local* or *start point*)
   - The value next to this keyword may be an in-place definition or it may be a reference to a Mesh resource "*file*", see [here](#maintain-a-global-sorting-definition) for how to create/maintain such definitions.

-- _I have a default sort definition but do not want to use it on current report._
+- _I have a default sort definition but do not want to use it on the current report._

   Then you should add a _section_ to the Mesh start point definition like this `;ORDER_BY_CONFIG:None.sort`
 **_Note_!** Sections are separated with semicolon.